Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 Ghost Shrimp Overview

-Ghost shrimp is a native of North America, which was first discovered in 1850.
-Since then, it is famous among aquarists.
+Ghost shrimp is a native of North America, first discovered in 1850.
+Since then, it has become famous among aquarists.
 The Palaemonetes family includes a variety of Ghost Shrimp species.
-All of them are different from each other but are known by a common name of Ghost Shrimp.
+All of them are different from each other but are known by the common name Ghost Shrimp.

-They are easily available around the globe, and most of them are found on the farms.
-They can be kept as a feeder fish to big fishes or to supply to aquarium owners.
-They are also used as a bait by the fishermen, but the wild ones can act as pests.
+They are easily available around the globe, and most are found on farms.
+They can be kept as feeder fish to big fish or to supply aquarium owners.
+Fishermen also use them as bait, but the wild ones can act as pests.

-Ghost shrimp are always active and busy in scavenging.
-They will make the tank look clean by keeping the algae level down and clearing up the uneaten food from the tank.
+Ghost shrimp are always active and busy scavenging.
+They make the tank look clean by keeping the algae level down and clearing up the uneaten food.

-The Ghost shrimp cannot function properly in the group.
-So, get a single shrimp to get the full result from them.
-The aquarium fish and feeder fish are not treated equally in the farm.
-So, always check whether the Shrimp is bred as feeder or for aquarium.
+Ghost shrimp cannot function properly in a group.
+So, get a single shrimp to get the full result.
+Aquarium fish and feeder fish are not treated equally on the farm.
+So, always check whether the Shrimp is bred as a feeder or for the aquarium.
 The life expectancy of feeder fish is less than that of aquarium fish.

 Ghost Shrimp Appearance

-Ghost shrimp has a unique transparent body which helps them to hide from predators.
-The processed food, in the form of dots on their back, is the only thing that is visible clearly.
+Ghost shrimp have a unique transparent body that helps them hide from predators.
+The only thing visible clearly is the processed food in the form of dots on their back.
 This brings beauty and uniqueness to the aquarium.
-The color of dots differs from species to species.
+The color of the dots differs from species to species.

-The size of the female Shrimp is larger than the male ones, and they can grow up to the size of 1.5 inches only.
+The size of the female shrimp is larger than that of the male ones, and they can grow up to the size of only 1.5 inches.
 Ghost Shrimp has two pairs of sensory organs in the form of antennae.
 One of these antennae is longer than the other.
 These antennae can help Shrimps detect chemicals or food in the tank.
 This is all we know about their use.

-The shrimps have a hard shell to protect their soft body parts.
-It is called the carapace.
-In front of the carapace, there is a beak-like extension, called Rostrum.
+Shrimps have a hard shell to protect their soft body parts, called the carapace.
+In front of the carapace, there is a beak-like extension called the Rostrum.

-In the abdominal part of the body, the Shrimp has six segments, and below these segments lie a pair of pleopods (swimming limbs).
-The sixth segment gets connected to the tail.
-The final part of the tail is called a telson that carries pairs of uropod fanning either side of it.
+The shrimp’s abdominal part has six segments, and below these segments lie a pair of pleopods (swimming limbs).
+The sixth segment connects to the tail.
+The final part of the tail is called a telson, which carries pairs of uropods fanning either side of it.

 Ghost Shrimp Lifespan and Molting